This post may contain affiliate links. Please read my disclosure policy.

-- After the milk mixture has steeped for 30 minutes, remove the vanilla bean and lemon peels.
-Put the milk back on the heat and cook on medium until it starts to boil.
+After the milk mixture has steeped for 30 minutes, remove the vanilla bean and lemon peels.
+Warm the milk mixture over medium heat and cook until it starts to boil.
 Remove from the heat.

-- Once half the hot milk has been added to the eggs, pour the egg/milk mixture back into the saucepan whisking to combine.
-Heat on medium, stirring constantly with a wooden spoon, until the mixture coats the back of the wooden spoon.
+After more than half the hot milk has been added to the eggs, pour the egg/milk mixture back into the saucepan whisking to combine.
+Cook over medium heat, stirring constantly until the mixture coats the back of the wooden spoon.

-- Remove from the heat and add the cream cheese.
+Remove from the heat and add the cream cheese.
 Emulsify with an immersion / stick blender until smooth.
-Pour the base mixture into the cream set over the ice bath.
+Pour the base mixture into the bowl with the cream set over the ice bath.
 Stir occasionally while cooling, about 30 minutes.
 Once cooled, add the buttermilk and stir until incorporated.
-Refrigerate the mixture for at least 8 hours or overnight.
+Cover and refrigerate the mixture for at least 8 hours or overnight.

 - Process according to the manufacturers directions for your ice cream maker.
 Freeze the finished ice cream for several hours or overnight before serving.

-This Buttermilk Honey Ice Cream is exceptional served with baked peaches or any stone fruit available.
+- Buttermilk Honey Ice Cream is incredible served with baked peaches or any stone fruit available.

 - Honeycomb Candy is a great topping for added crunch.